liaoweiyang2017/PyVista_tutorial/README.md

 ## Purpose of This Tutorial

 1. **Enhancing the Use of Scripting for 3D Visualization**: This tutorial aims to assist users in better utilizing scripts to create 3D volumes and various slices.
 This method is more efficient and repeatable compared to traditional manual operations, especially for complex visualization requirements.
-2. **Offering a Free and Precise Alternative**: In contrast to commercial software like `Voxler` or `ParaView`, which often require manual adjustments and lack precision, this tutorial uses `PyVista` to provide a free, open-source solution that allows users to precisely control the visualization process.
+2. **Offering a Free and Precise Alternative**: In contrast to commercial software like `Voxler` or the open source software `ParaView`, which often require manual adjustments and lack precision, this tutorial uses `PyVista` to provide a free, open-source solution that allows users to precisely control the visualization process.
 3. **Emphasizing the Spirit of Open Source and Sharing**: The tutorial embraces the spirit of open-source and sharing, intending to help more people gain proficiency in professional tools and to promote the dissemination and exchange of technical knowledge.

 ---